keeponbeat/framework-widgets-legacy/README.md

 # framework-widgets
 ---

+NOTE: This version applies to legacy versions of Corona SDK.
+All active development is happening on a forked version that targets the latest versions of Corona SDK (2013.2000 or greater).

 ## Overview

 This is the widgets 2.0 Framework for Corona SDK.
 It contains all the assets, sources and texture source files that you need to use widgets in your own applications.